stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### HELEN

 Yeah!
-I mean, in that game we ended up finding my abandoned son on a different planet and I had to decide to abandon him again or whether to stay.
+I mean, we--in that game we ended up finding my abandoned son on a different planet and I had to decide to abandon him again or whether to stay.

 ##### [Lydia gasps]

-#### Alex
+#### ALEX

-_(excited)_ Did you abandon him again?!
-Did you abandon him again?!
+*(excited)* Did you abandon him again?
+Did you abandon him again!

 #### HELEN

+I don't remember.

+##### [Alex gives a disappointed sigh]

+#### LYDIA

+Ooohh!

+#### HELEN

-I don't remember. __[Alex gives a disappointed sigh]__ I was in there for political reasons.
+I was in there for political reasons.
 I think he betrayed the cause.
 I can't remember exactly what happened.

 #### ALEX